Giuseppe Motta (aviator)

 Giuseppe Motta (died 1929) was an Italian World War I fighter pilot and seaplane air racer of the 1920s.

 After World War I, Motta tested racing seaplanes for the Schneider Trophy race.
 He was killed during a test flight of the Macchi M.67 after having reached 583 km/h.
-This world record held until George Stainforth broke the 400 mph barrier, on 29 September 1931.
+This world record was held until George Stainforth broke the 400 mph barrier, on 29 September 1931.